abdullah-erturk/pmas/README.md

 ### 2. License Only Windows Products

 * Only the Windows product is processed, no Office licensing
-* Permanent license applied using the Zerocid method
+* Permanent license applied using the StaticCID method

 ---